-Vienna’s Christkindlmarkt – the Largest Christmas Market in Austria
+Vienna’s Christkindlmarkt – the Largest Christmas Market in Austria in 2024

 The Christkindlmarkt in Vienna (Wien) is by far the largest in Austria.
 The main market is held in front of the neo-Gothic Rathaus (Town Hall) but several further Christmas markets are scattered throughout the picturesque, romantic capital of Austria.

-Further noteworthy Christmas markets in Vienna are held at Schloss Schönbrunn Palace, the Baroque Belvedere Palace, and on Karlsplatz Square in front of the Karlskirche (Charles’ Church).
+Further noteworthy Christmas markets in Vienna are held at Schloss Schönbrunn Palace, the Baroque Belvedere Palace, and Karlsplatz Square in front of the Karlskirche (Charles’ Church).
 An increasing number of Christmas markets remain open after Christmas Day as New Year’s markets with some operating the first week of January as well.

 Salzburg – Christmas Markets in the Mozart City